-SIRI LEE is a NYC-based interdisciplinary visual storyteller.
-Using writing, illustration, and archival materials, she constructs imagebased narratives that interweave the personal, historical, and fictional.
+SIRI LEE is a NYC-based interdisciplinary storyteller.
+Using illustration, and archival materials, she constructs image-based narratives that interweave the personal, historical, and fictional.
 Rooted in personal and scholarly research, Lee's work visualizes analogies between material culture and ideology.
 Having lived in China and the United States, Siri compares and reinterprets national histories and politics through mixed media and speculative fiction.
-Her work draws on critical theories of language, ideology, trauma, and the historical present, often finding inspiration from her Chinese-American background and her Chinese family's history with censorship, exile, and imprisonment.
+Her work draws on critical theories of language, ideology, trauma, and the present, often finding inspiration from her Chinese-American background and her Chinese family's censorship, history with exile, imprisonment.